 The City engaged CRW Engineering Group, LLC (CRW) for engineering services to evaluate road alignment and land development options and provide a detailed design for phased construction of the Shotgun Cove Road Extension, Mile 2.0 to 4.5.
-CRW is currently finalizing the design, having completed the Draft DSR in 2018 and selected a preferred alignment in 2019.
-Design is funded and will be completed by November 2021.
-Construction is anticipated to begin by mid-2022 and could be completed over the next 5-10 years (subject to funding).
+CRW finalized the design in October 2022, having completed the Draft Design Study Report (DSR) in 2018 and selected a preferred alignment in 2019.
+Construction is anticipated to begin in Summer 2023 and could be completed over the next 5-10 years (subject to funding).